ansh-tyagi11/spotify-clone/README.md

 cd spotify-clone
 ```

-3️⃣ Run locally
+### 3️⃣ Run locally
- --Just open index.html in your browser.
+Just open `index.html` in your browser.
- --(No server setup is required since all data is stored locally in JSON files.)
+*(No server setup is required since all data is stored locally in JSON files.)*

+---

-📜 License
+## 📜 License
- --This project is for educational purposes only.
+This project is for **educational purposes only**.
- --All songs and assets are the property of their respective owners.
+All songs and assets are the property of their respective owners.